-At the bottom of the email, three CTAs were used: Shop New Arrivals, See What’s in Fall Sale and Shops we love.
-How could you possibly benefit from using this tactic?
+At the bottom of the email, three CTAs were used: Shop New Arrivals, See What’s in Fall Sale, and Shop looks we love.
+How could you not benefit from using this tactic?

 Even if the customer doesn’t buy anything, you can find out a lot about them.
 If they are price sensitive they check out sales, if they follow the latest fashion they will click the new arrivals.
 This information can be important when it comes to personalization and well-targeted emails.

 These look good in your bag… but they would look even better on you. – Madewell

 Madewell sprinkled some compliment that was a great way of building an instant trust.
 They encourage the recipient to “Go for it” just as a friend would do in the fitting room.
 Personalization in the email subject line “You’ve got great taste, Alyssa“ made the shopping cart abandoned email even more friendly.